-Source: FSSA Investment Managers
+Source: FSSA Investment Managers.
+Past performance is not indicative of future performance.

 The team has been particularly strong on the G (governance) side of things.
 What about the E (environmental) and S (social)?
 How do you feel those themes have evolved, as part of the team and from an India equity context?